auspy/quizify/README.md

 ### Step 4: Refinement and Testing
 - **Client-Side Logic Enhancement**: Updated logic to utilize actual API data.
-- **Testing and Bug Fixes**: Tested functionalities for various scenarios and resolved identified issues.
+- **Testing and Bug Fixes**: Tested functionalities for various scenarios and resolve identified issues.

-#### Resolved Bugs:
-- JSON data (404) accessed for undefined routes (Resolved)
-- Server operations on dates corrected for proper time zone functionality (from UTC to IST).

 ### Deployment
 The web app has been deployed to "Vercel."
-Here is the link to access the application: [Quizify App](#link)
+Here is the link to access the application: [Quizify App](https://thequizify.vercel.app/)

 ## Installation/Environment Setup